cml87/SpringCore_111_forJenkins/README.md

 Spring recommends setter injection.

 ## Stereotype annotations
-Stereotype annotations are:
+Bean classes can be marked through any of the so called _stereotype annotations_ are:
-- `@Component`:
+- `@Component`: Used for general purpose beans.
 - `@Repository`: Used to denote classes used as repository objects.
-- `@Service`: It doesn't mean a web service or a microservice.
-It means where we put our business logic
+- `@Service`: Used for business logic beans.
+It doesn't mean a web service or a microservice.
 - `@Controller`: used in Spring MVC

 We can use filters to look for specific types of annotations.
+We can pass as argument the name we want for the bean that will be created with these annotations, eg `@Service("speakerService")`.

 ## Bean scope